 Requirements and Grading

 Grading will be based on one film paper, an in-class mid-term, and an in-class final.
-In addition, there will be short, graded writing exercises at the start of every discussion section.
+In addition, there will be occasional short, graded writing exercises at the start of class.
 These will be included in a discussion participation/writing grade.

-We will not take attendance in lecture or in discussion section, but at the start of every discussion section, you will be asked to write a short paragraph or take a quiz on the day’s or week’s readings.
+We will not take attendance in lecture, but often at the start of class, you will be asked to write a short paragraph or take a quiz on the day’s or week’s readings.
 These will be graded as either 0-did not respond to the issues, 1-shows knowledge of the text’s issues, or 2-shows knowledge of the text’s issues and relates them to our course’s themes.
 You get two free misses for any reason whatsoever.
 But this also means that any misses over two will count regardless of excuses.
 Note that a score of “0” is one you’d probably like to drop as one of your free misses.
 In other words, don’t do what some have in the past: skip two sections and then get sick for a third, because that third, sick “0” will count.
 On the other hand, do not read a “1” as merely 50% or a D-.
-At the end of the semester the totals (less two misses) will be totaled and broken down into discussion grades based on the relative performance of the class–not the absolute score.
+At the end of the semester the totals (less two misses) will be totaled and broken down into grades based on the relative performance of the class–not the absolute score.